neilbamb/neilbamb.github.io/about.md

 permalink: /about/
 ---
 <p>
-I am currently pursuing Master's in Data Analytics Student from the National College of Ireland.
-I consider myself as a software developer and a machine learning enthusiast.
+A Data Analytics enthusiast who likes to build and develop software and machine learning solutions.
+I have worked as a Software Developer on some amazing projects in the banking domain and machine learning - particularly, Natural Language Processing (NLP).
 I like solving complex problems and coming up with an efficient solution.
 I am passionate about learning new technologies and implementing them.
 </p>

 Email: <a href="mailto:{{site.email}}?Subject=From Blog Site:">{{site.email}}</a>